CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

 ### 1.1 Install Docker

-This part of the lab installs the Docker daemon on your laptop so that you can run Docker containers there.
+This part of the lab installs the Docker Desktop daemon on your laptop so that you can run Docker containers there.

 1. Go to